NinoRisteski/HubermanAnswers/README.md

 ![Alt text](assets/ah-example-chat.png)

 ## Data
-This project utilizes transcripts from the Huberman Lab podcast, originally transcribed by Marko Simic.
+This project utilizes `.vtt` transcripts from the Huberman Lab podcast, originally transcribed by Marko Simic.
 You can find his project [here](https://www.simicvm.com/hubcap/).

 Transcripts are stored in the data directory `data/docs`: For files that should be processed in advance.